-After a successful 2015 event in Chicago, Writing Day Workshops is excited to announce The 2016 Writing Workshop of Chicago — a full-day “How to Get Published” writing event in Chicago, IL on May 14, 2016.
+After successful 2015, 2016, 2017, and 2018 events in Chicago, Writing Day Workshops is excited to announce The 2019 Writing Workshop of Chicago — a full-day “How to Get Published” writing event in Chicago, IL on June 29, 2019.

 This writing event is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
-Note that there are limited seats at the event (200 total).
+Note that there are limited seats at the event (300 total).
 All questions about the event regarding schedule, details and registration are answered below.
-Thank you for your interest in the 2016 Writing Workshop of Chicago!
+Thank you for your interest in the 2019 Writing Workshop of Chicago!

 WHAT IS IT?

-This is a special one-day “How to Get Published” writing workshop on Saturday, May 14, 2016, at the historic Congress Plaza Hotel, just south of the downtown area.
+This is a special one-day “How to Get Published” writing workshop on Saturday, June 29, 2019, at the historic Congress Plaza Hotel, just south of the downtown area.
 In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s agent faculty so far includes: